Logo

 Personal Accident Insurance

-Commencing July 1 2005 the club will be covering all club members for personal accident insurance while on official club walks.
+From July 1 2005 the club has been covering all club members for personal accident insurance while on official club walks.
 The cover this insurance provides is not extensive.
 There are some payouts for loss of limbs, eyes etc, but the principal advantage of the insurance seems to be the cover it provides for physiotherapy for injuries sustained on walks.
 There is a $100 excess on each claim.

 The insurance costs $4 per member per annum.
-The club will cover the cost this year, but the situation will be reviewed next year with an increase in the club membership subscription possible.
+The club will cover the cost this year, but the situation will be reviewed each year with an increase in the club membership subscription possible.